What is the difference between an approximate and MCS compliant heat loss survey?

 For example, for a single-family house of 150 square meters, the following values are obtained:

-What is the heat load calculation in accordance with DIN 12831?
+What is the heat loss survey in accordance with DIN 12831?

 Thanks to this detailed procedure, the calculation enables the exact dimensioning of the heating system.
 This prevents over or underdimensioning and ensures that the heating system works efficiently and saves energy.
 Although the process is time-consuming and costly, it provides reliable results